 Malignant gliomas are the most common primary brain cancer in adults, with approximately 17,000 new cases diagnosed annually in the United States.
 Glioblastoma multiforme (GBM) is the most common type and despite treatment advances, prognosis for GBM remains poor, with less than 5% surviving beyond five years.
 For high-grade malignant gliomas, standard treatment combines surgical resection, postoperative radiation and chemotherapy using alkylating agents such as temozolomide (TMZ).
 Adjuvant options mainly depend on the performance status of the individual.

-Testing for MGMT (O6-methylguanine-DNA methyltransferase) gene promoter methylation has been proposed as a method to predict which patients with malignant gliomas may benefit from the use of TMZ.
+Testing for MGMT (O6-methylguanine-DNA methyltransferase) gene promoter methylation has been proposed as a method to predict which individuals with malignant gliomas may benefit from the use of TMZ.
 Gene methylation is a control mechanism that regulates gene expression.
 In malignancies, gene promoter regions can have abnormal or increased levels of methylation, which can block gene function, leading to decreased or absent levels of the protein encoded by the gene.
 MGMT is a DNA repair protein that causes resistance to the effect of alkylating chemotherapy by removing alkylation of the O6 position of guanine, the most cytoxic lesion induced by alkylating chemotherapy agents.
 Aberrant methylation of the MGMT gene promoter region leads to loss of MGMT protein expression and reduced proficiency to repair DNA damage induced by alkylating chemotherapeutic agents, potentially increasing tumor susceptibility to alkylating agent-based chemotherapy.

 MGMT (O6-methylguanine-DNA methyltransferase) promoter methylation testing is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)